VISIT OUR ART STORE ▶

 Brush water over the sticky side

-Then, I carefully place each strip along one edge of the paper and press it down firmly.
+Each strip is placed along one edge of the paper and firmly pressed down.

 Place the strips along the edges of the paper

-Before I finish taping the last edge, I press the paper outward again to make sure it’s flat.
+Before finishing the last edge, the artist presses the paper outward once more to ensure it is flat.

-I even use the wooden end of my brush to push down the tape and seal it.
-It helps a lot!
+The wooden end of a brush is used to push down the tape and seal it securely.

 Push down the tape